-The content of relationships education The delivery of RSE is supported by our anti-bullying policy and safeguarding policy. policies.
+The delivery of RSE is supported by our anti-bullying and safeguarding policies.

 6. Delivery of RSE

 RSE will be inclusive for all pupils, sensitive to all family and faith backgrounds and pupils' own identities.
 It will be respectful of all Protected Characteristics under the Equality Act 2010.
 The Protected Characteristics are age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership and pregnancy and maternity.
 The school environment reflects, values and celebrates the diversity of our community.